Kingdom Come (Bragg novel)

 Kingdom Come is a novel by Melvyn Bragg, first published in 1980.
 It is the third part of Bragg's Cumbrian Trilogy.

+Plot summary

 The story moves from Thurston (Bragg's name for Wigton), to London and New York, some time in the 1970s, and follows a series of major disruptions in the life of Douglas Tallentire, a writer and TV producer.
 Douglas is the son of Joseph Tallentire, the central character of Bragg's A Place in England, and grandson of John Tallentire, central character of The Hired Man.